 - ArcGIS Enterprise support—The extension now supports ArcGIS Enterprise 10.9 and later.
 You can also sign in to the extension with an ArcGIS Enterprise account in a disconnected environment.

 - More user types—You can now use the extension by signing in with an ArcGIS organizational account that's assigned a Viewer or Editor user type (in addition to the previously supported Creator, and GIS Professional user types).

 - Vector tile layers—If you have an ArcGIS organizational account, you can use vector tile layers and vector tile basemaps to create your maps when you choose the new Default mapping profile.

 - Equal Earth projection—Create world maps by choosing an Equal Earth projection in Current Map Settings.

 - Browse group content—Use the Groups data category to find content shared to groups in your ArcGIS organization to which you have access, such as groups you own and groups of which you’re a member.
-(You no longer need to add the M4CC tag to a group to browse items in your organization.)
+(You no longer need to add the legacy M4CC tag to a group to browse items in your organization.)